-An initial examination process often lasts three to four hours, depending on required testing or treatments.
+An initial examination process often lasts two to three hours, depending on required testing or treatments.
 During this time both eyes will be fully dilated; therefore we ask that you bring a driver.
 A current medical history will be established, and visual and ocular exams will be performed.

 Diagnostic tests may also be performed.
 When office treatment is indicated, we try to offer it on the same day as your examination.
 If hospital surgery is necessary, it may be scheduled for another day.

 If you wish you can download and print our patient appointment forms including our Registration Information form, Medical History Questionnaire, and Responsible Party form to fill out prior to your appointment (you will need to download Adobe Acrobat Reader if you do not already have it).

 Please bring a list of prescription medications you are currently taking, including the dosage.
 Also, please make a list of the doctors to whom you would like to have sent information regarding your examination and findings.
 We thank you in advance for giving us the most complete information possible.
 We will need to see your health insurance card and ID.

 Family members and friends are welcome and encouraged to accompany you to your appointment and exam.
 Also, please feel free to bring snacks and reading materials to our office to help pass the time.

 Will I be able to see clearly enough to drive home after my exam?
 NO, both eyes will be fully dilated.
 We ask that a driver accompany you to our office to ensure that you have a safe ride home.
 You may find reading and focusing difficult for one or two days after dilation.

 What accommodations are available if I need to spend the night in Ashland?
 Many accommodations are available and some offer discounts for patients of the Retina and Vitreous Center.
 Click here for a listing or contact our office for more information.